veritrans/veritrans-android/documentation/01_init_docs.md

 Checkout securely accepts your customer's payment details and directly passes them to Midtrans servers.
 Midtrans returns a token representation of those payment details, which can then be submitted to your server for use.

-Our SDK provides a class called `TransactionRequest`, which is designed to make building your app's checkout flow as easy as possible.
+Our SDK provides a class called `CheckoutTransaction`, which is designed to make building your app's checkout flow as easy as possible.
 It handles payment options such as payment chanels, customer information and can also be used to collect shipping info.

 ### 1. Prepare your checkout (Mandatory)

-For starting payment with Midtrans, you'll need to write a `TransactionRequest` builder inside your class and set to the `MidtransSDK` instance before checkout.
+For starting payment with Midtrans, you'll need to write a `CheckoutTransaction` builder inside your class and set to the `MidtransSDK` instance before checkout.
 (Note, the code samples in this section are simply examples – your own implementation may differ depending on the structure of your app).
 Midtrans Checkout has 2 required parameters:

  1. **TRANSACTION_ID**